This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 Before a court can set aside a default or default judgment, it must find:

-- You have good cause for failing to answer or appear; and
+- You have good cause for failing to answer or appear;

 - You have a good (meritorious) defense to your creditor’s case.

+The first thing you have to show is good cause.
 To get a default set aside you must have good cause for not answering or going to court.
 Good cause is a reason you didn’t respond to the suit or do what you were supposed to do.
 Good cause can be:

-- A reasonable excuse for not meeting the requirements that led to the default.
+- A reasonable excuse for not meeting the requirements that led to the default

 A “substantial defect or irregularity in the proceedings the default was based on” means there was a serious problem or mistake in the way the case or the default was handled and, as a result, you didn’t know about the complaint or the default.
 There’s substantial defect when:

-- The creditor doesn’t give you notice of the entry of default; OR
+- The creditor doesn’t give you notice of the entry of default;

-- You don’t get notice that a default judgment was going to be entered; OR
+- You don’t get notice that a default judgment was going to be entered;

 - You were improperly served with the court papers that you didn’t answer (most often the complaint).